railwayapp/docs/src/docs/getting-started.md

 ### Deploy the Next JS Prisma Template

 Railway offers 50+ templates ranging from blogs to self-hosted apps.
-Use the search bar at the top right and type `NextJS Prisma`.
+In the Command Palette, type `NextJS Prisma`.

+Alternatively, you can deploy the template from the [Template marketplace](https://railway.app/templates).

 <Image src="/images/getting-started/3-railway-getting-started-deploy-template.gif"
 alt="Deploy the Template"